 Propagation, production, and cultivation: This group forms large tubers that may be conducive to vegetative propagation (Decker 2005; Huaman et al. 1995).
 Nut-like fruits of M. laevis can be collected and processed by rubbing material over medium screen or #12 sieve to separate fruit from stems and seed from fruit with the blower speed at 1.75 or higher to separate out hollow seeds, which can be a high percentage of the seed lot (Wall and MacDonald 2009).
 Germination of Mirabilis is highly inhibited by the seed coat (L. Eisenberg, USDA-National Forest Service, pers. comm., 2018).
 Soaking the seeds in water and removing the coat entirely, chilling the seed overnight (4°C), then lightly covering the seeds with a damp substrate has resulted in high germination and survival rate in Mirabilis (Decker 2005; L. Eisenberg, USDA-National Forest Service, pers. comm., 2018).
 Several species of Mirabilis, including M. laevis and M. multiflora, are already in commercial production and available from at least 10 retail vendors (Calscape.org 2020).

 Recoverability: This genus tends to have large seeds that provision developing seedlings and likely are dispersed by small mammals into disturbed areas.
-Rodent-mediated dispersal may have been the case in a fire study near Phoenix, AZ, in which M. laevis colonized burned areas where it was not recorded in prefire vegetation assessments (Cave and Patten 1984).
+Rodent-mediated dispersal may have been the case in a fire study near Phoenix, AZ, in which M. laevis colonized burned areas where it was not recorded in pre-fire vegetation assessments (Cave and Patten 1984).
 The large, tuberous underground roots of Mirabilis may help these plants survive fire injury (Huaman et al. 1995).
-M. laevis (=M. multiflora) has demonstrated tolerance to saline soils (Zollinger et al. 2007).
+Mirabilis laevis (=M. multiflora) has demonstrated tolerance to saline soils (Zollinger et al. 2007).

 Muhlenbergia porteri Scribn.
 X Beal (Poaceae)